 - Does Not Like Shoes: I have a reason for that.
 Because I'm blind, my bare feet are the strongest connection I have to the world.
 Anything that's not solid ground (or even moderate bandaging) dampens my "vision".
-The animators paid special attention to this; whenever I'm shown asleep, I have my feet out of contact with the ground as the equivalent of "closing my eyes."◊
+I made sure to prove it too; whenever I'm asleep, I have my feet out of contact with the ground as the equivalent of "closing my eyes."◊

-- Drill Sergeant Nasty: During Aang's earthbending training, I was tough, critical and used methods like "hold still while a large boulder rolls its way towards you".
+- Drill Sergeant Nasty: During Aang's earthbending training, I was tough, critical, and I used methods like "hold still while a large boulder rolls its way towards you".

-- Dude Magnet: Well, there was Satoru in the comic who took an instant liking to me.
+- Dude Magnet: Well, there was Satoru when we went to that refinery who took an almost-instant liking to me.
 Then, there's the two guys who fathered my daughters, one's name being Kanto.

 - Evil Laugh: I let out an amazing maniacal laugh when I was acting as the Melon Lord.
 I loved every single second of it!

 - Extra-ore-dinary: How many times do I have to mention that I invented metalbending?